 Beverage companies have made a fortune on marketing bottled water on the premise that it’s “pure,” from “pristine, natural sources,” and thereby safer than tap water.
 Bottled water marketing campaigns have been so successful in making people suspicious of their tap water, that sales skyrocketed 700% between 1997 and 2005.
 And from 1999 to 2017, per capita bottled water consumption ballooned from 16.2 gallons to 42.1 gallons.

 Skyrocketing as well—the environmental degradation, landfill waste, and human rights abuses associated with bottled water.
 Plus, studies have shown that it’s no safer than tap water.
 The EPA notes that bottled water, like any water, can be expected to have some contaminants, although that does not make it unsafe.

-There’s a much better option for ensuring that the water you and your family drink is as safe as it can be: a water filter.
-Putting a water filter in your home is less expensive and far less environmentally damaging than bottled water.
-And if you choose the right filter, you can minimize or eliminate the contaminants of highest concern in your area.
-Here’s what you need to know. ...
+There’s a much better option for ensuring that the water you and your family drink is as safe as it can be: water filters.
+Putting a safe water filter in your home is less expensive and far less environmentally damaging than bottled water.
+And if you choose the right filter, you can minimize or eliminate the contaminants of the highest concern in your area.
+Here’s what you need to know:

 How Safe Is Public Water?